Maricica Puică

 Maricica Puică (née Luca on 29 July 1950) is a retired Romanian middle-distance runner.
-She is the 1984 Olympic champion in the 3000 metres.
+She is the 1984 Olympic champion in the 3,000 metres.
 One of the greatest female middle-distance runners of the 1980s, she also twice won the World Cross Country Championship (1982, 1984) and broke the world record for the mile in 1982.

 Career

-Puicǎ was born in Iași, Romania and competed at the 1976 Montreal Olympics and the 1980 Moscow Olympics, where she finished seventh in the 1500 m.
-In 1978, she placed fourth in the 3000 m at the European Championships.
+Puică was born in Iași, Romania and competed at the 1976 Montreal Olympics and the 1980 Moscow Olympics, where she finished seventh in the 1,500 m.
+In 1978, she placed fourth in the 3,000 m at the European Championships.
 In March 1982, she won the IAAF World Cross Country Championships.
-In August, she won a silver medal in the 3000 m at the European Championships behind Svetlana Ulmasova.
-She also finished fourth in the 1500 m final.
+In August, she won a silver medal in the 3,000 m at the European Championships behind Svetlana Ulmasova.
+She also finished fourth in the 1,500 m final.
 A month later in September, she broke Mary Decker's world mile record of 4:18.08 with 4:17.44 in Rieti.

-Puicǎ missed the 1983 World Championships due to injury, but returned in early 1984 to win her second World Cross Country Championship title.
-Then in the Summer, she won the inaugural 3000 m title at the 1984 Los Angeles Olympics, a race remembered more for the collision of Mary Decker and Zola Budd.
-At those Games, she also won a bronze medal in the 1500 m behind Italy's Gabriella Dorio and Romanian teammate Doina Melinte.
+Puică missed the 1983 World Championships due to injury, but returned in early 1984 to win her second World Cross Country Championship title.
+Then in the Summer, she won the inaugural 3,000 m title at the 1984 Los Angeles Olympics, a race remembered more for the collision of Mary Decker and Zola Budd.
+At those Games, she also won a bronze medal in the 1,500 m behind Italy's Gabriella Dorio and Romanian teammate Doina Melinte.

-In July 1986, at the London Grand Prix, she broke Tatyana Kazankina's world 2000 m record of 5:28.72, with a time of 5:28.69.
-At the 1986 European Championships in Stuttgart, she won a silver medal in the 3000 m, behind Olga Bondarenko.
-She was also fifth in the 1500 m final.
-1987 began with her winning a bronze medal in the 3000 m at the World Indoor Championships in Indianapolis, finishing behind the Soviet pair of Tatyana Samolenko and Bondarenko.
+In July 1986, at the London Grand Prix, she broke Tatyana Kazankina's world 2,000 m record of 5:28.72, with a time of 5:28.69.
+At the 1986 European Championships in Stuttgart, she won a silver medal in the 3,000 m, behind Olga Bondarenko of the Soviet Union.
+She was also fifth in the 1,500 m final.
+1987 began with her winning a bronze medal in the 3,000 m at the World Indoor Championships in Indianapolis, finishing behind the Soviet pair of Tatyana Samolenko and Bondarenko.
 Later that year, aged 37, she won a silver medal in the 3000 m at the World Championships in Rome, again behind Samolenko.

 Puica competed at her fourth and final Olympic Games in Seoul 1988, where she dropped out of her 3000 m heat with just 200 metres to go.

-In 1989, she spoke on Romanian television in support of the revolutionaries fighting against the regime of Nicolae Ceauşescu.
+In 1989, she spoke on Romanian television in support of the revolutionaries fighting against the regime of Nicolae Ceaușescu.

-(However Nicolae Ceauşescu ignored the Soviet Union boycott of the 1984 Olympics in Los Angeles, in contrast to the other East European countries.)